SAP/fosstars-rating-core/src/main/resources/com/sap/oss/phosphor/fosstars/tool/format/MarkdownRatingValueTemplate.md

 %MAIN_SCORE_EXPLANATION%

-The score uses the following sub-scores:
+It used the following sub-scores:

 %MAIN_SCORE_VALUE_DETAILS%